 Disney does not list specific qualifications for obtaining a DAS pass.
 They do however state that “Disability Access Service (DAS) is a program offered at [Disney] theme parks to assist guests who have difficulty tolerating extended waits in a conventional queue environment due to a developmental disability like autism.”

-Does having diabetes qualify you for DAS pass?
+Does having diabetes qualify you for a DAS pass?

-Prior to May 2024, the program did not clarify developmental disability.
-As this new version of the program rolls out, we will have to wait and see if more people with diabetes start to be denied DAS pass access or if it continues to be a service people with diabetes can utilize.
+Prior to May 2024, the program did not clarify “developmental disability”.
+As this new version of the program has rolled out, we have seen that the Disney DAS pass is consistently being denied to people with all types of diabetes in 2024.

-If you will be visiting Disney World or Disney Land soon and are living with diabetes or have a child living with diabetes there’s many reasons to consider applying for a DAS pass:
+If you will be visiting Disney World or Disney Land soon and are living with diabetes or have a child living with diabetes there are many reasons you should qualify for a DAS pass.
+Some of these reasons include:

 - Ability to plan your day ahead of time which makes managing blood sugar levels and planning meals and snacks much easier